 Does the above scenario sound even remotely similar to your circumstances?
-Are you distraught and overwhelmed by your dependent, addicted adult child?
+Are you distraught and overwhelmed by a dependent, addicted adult child?
 Does the logic in your head get sideswiped by the emotional pain in your heart?

 Do You Enable?

-Enabling, is fixing problems for others and doing so in a way that interferes with growth and responsibility.
+Enabling is fixing problems for others and doing so in a way that interferes with growth and responsibility.
 Do you create an enabling dynamic for your adult child?
-If he, for example, buys a new audio system for his car instead of paying rent this would result in a consequence of losing an apartment.
-An enabler rushes in and removes the consequence, giving the adult child no reason or opportunity to learn a valuable lesson.
+If he, for example, buys a new audio system for his car instead of paying rent, this would result in a consequence of losing an apartment.
+An enabler rushes in and removes the consequence, giving the adult child no reason or opportunity to learn a lesson.

 Helping Your Adult Child Without Enabling

 Does helping your adult child tend to become a pattern of unhealthy rescuing?
-If you try to "save" your adult child every time he or she is in trouble, you may be making things worse in the long run.
-Do you struggle with knowing where to draw that fine (or not so fine) line between letting him learn how to stand on his own two feet and bailing him out?
-Parents, for sure, need to be thoughtful about how to assist their adult children without enabling them.
+If you try to "save" your child every time he or she is in trouble, you may be making things worse in the long run.
+Do you struggle with knowing where to draw that not-so-fine line between letting him learn how to stand on his own two feet and bailing him out?
+Parents need to be thoughtful about how to assist adult children without enabling them.

 In some cases, these adult children may have significant mental health issues in addition to an addiction, such as depression or anxiety, which need to be addressed.
-At the same time, mental health treatment does not have to be mutually exclusive from the adult child contributing to their recovery in any way they can.
-Too many times, however, I see parents overly rescuing their children from their problems.
-While it may feel good for parents to do this, the implicit (or even explicit) message to the child is, “You’re not competent to make it on your own.”
-Parents in this situation can help themselves to be mindful of enabling their child by being carefully considering the following questions:
+At the same time, mental health treatment does not have to be mutually exclusive from the adult child contributing to their recovery any way they can.
+Too many times, I see parents overly rescuing their children from their problems.
+While it may feel good for parents to do this, the implicit (or even explicit) message is, “You’re not competent to make it on your own.”
+Parents in this situation can help themselves be mindful of enabling their child by being carefully considering the following questions:

 - Does your child now act entitled to, and demand, things you once enjoyed giving—car privileges, gifts, perks at home, or rent money?